LGBTQ culture in Istanbul: Businesses and organizations

-Ziba has been described as a gay-friendly bar.
-Sahika Teras (formerly Uzumbar) in Beyoğlu has been described as "a fixture of the young queer community in Istanbul".
-Other LGBT-friendly establishments have included: Arjin Cafe, Cemal, Chianti Cafe and Pub, Club 17, Durak Bar, Haspa Cafe Bar, KappaK Club, Love Dance Point, Mor Kedi, the lesbian-owned Palamutis Coffeeshop, Pinokyo Cafe and Bar, Prive Club, Sahra Bar, Şiirci Cafe, SuperFabric, Tekyön, and XLarge Club.
-Defunct establishments include Bigudi Club, Cheeky Club, Club 1001 Gece, Club eKoo, and Neo Club.

 Among accommodations approved by the International LGBTQ+ Travel Association are Grand Hyatt Istanbul, Kumru Hotel, and Park Hyatt Istanbul.
 Firuz Ağa Hamamı is popular with gay men and bears.

 The Istanbul LGBTI+ Solidarity Association works to advance transgender rights.
 In 2022, the nongovernmental LGBTQ advocacy and outreach organization Social Policy, Gender Identity and Sexual Orientation Studies Association (SPoD) reportedly stopped posting their addresses online after receiving threatening calls.

 Istanbul hosts a variety of organizations and businesses that support and serve the local LGBTQ community.

 Lambda Istanbul, founded in 1993, is one of Turkey’s oldest LGBTQ+ rights organizations.
 It provides legal assistance, organizes community events, and advocates for LGBTQ+ rights nationally.
 The organization played a central role in organizing the Istanbul Pride marches until 2015, when official bans were introduced.

 SPoD (Social Policies, Gender Identity and Sexual Orientation Studies Association), based in Istanbul, works to promote equality through legal advocacy, social services, and mental health support.
 It also conducts training with municipalities to improve inclusion of LGBTQ individuals in public services.

 Kaos GL, while headquartered in Ankara, frequently collaborates with Istanbul-based activists and organizations.
 It produces annual reports on hate crimes and discrimination and has hosted national queer conferences, including events held in Istanbul.

-Hevi LGBTİ+, founded by Kurdish activists, supports LGBTQ+ individuals from ethnic minority backgrounds and is known for intersectional advocacy in Istanbul and southeastern Turkey.

-In addition to NGOs, Istanbul is home to several LGBTQ-friendly businesses.
-Affirmative Hair Solutions, an LGBTQ+ friendly clinic based in the city, offers hair transplant, dental, and aesthetic surgery packages tailored for LGBTQ+ clients.
-The business emphasizes privacy, inclusive care, and cultural competence, and collaborates with LGBTQ+ influencers and organizations.

 Other community spaces include Şişli Queer House, a queer-friendly co-living and cultural venue, and The Queer Art Collective Istanbul, which hosts exhibitions and performance art centered on LGBTQ+ themes.
 Events like KuirFest, originally founded in Ankara, have also made regular stops in Istanbul, contributing to the cultural landscape despite increasing legal restrictions on public LGBTQ+ gatherings.